top of page

 Are sweets and ice really bad for my teeth?

-Biting you nails is another bad habit!
-It pulls your jaw out of position and changes how your teeth fit together.
+• Biting you nails is another bad habit!
+Not only could it cause your teeth to break, it pulls your jaw out of position and changes how your teeth fit together

 7